bartr/autogitops/README.md

 ## Debugging

+> This repo contains sample files that you can use for debugging

 - You can debug using local files by specifying `--no-push`
 - Default `template directory` is `./autogitops`
 - Default `output directory` is `./deploy`

-### Running on local files

-- This repo contains sample files that you can use for debugging

 ```bash